unconditional love, its terms and conditions

 And of course, there is no get out of jail free card here.
 The point is not to stop owning your experience and leave it to the rest of the world.
 The point is to own your experience so deeply, that even actual facts of reality start to be owned as your experience (not too different from the time you first realized you could own your anger as yours, rather than a fact about someone else).
 If you’re ready for this depth of ownership — of not just feelings but even of perception — you might have to make peace with the imaginal, leave behind sanitized language and thus express your most direct, literal truths.

 (That said, there also is a get out of jail free card.
 If one person fumbles or stops in a chorus of song, nothing too disruptive has happened.
 But if everyone leaves it to everyone else, the music disappears.
 Similarly, if there is enough of a chorus of owning and letting own, you might be able to get away with others letting you own your experience.
-Without a critical mass of such, we go back to pre-ownership.)
+Without a critical mass of such, we go back to pre-ownership or other regressions.)

 Choice

-Maybe you get the point already… there's something funny here, about prediction being a proof of connection.
+Maybe you get the point I’m about to make already… there's something funny here, about prediction being a proof of connection.
 The dance of resonance in connection has little to do with accurate predictive models.
 It's as if he said “Look at how the light moves through the leaves over there” and I said “I can see that!”
 Would I have been able to “predict” the light in the leaves, if he hadn't told me?
-What would that even mean, in this case?
+It’s easier to notice the absurdity of such a question here.
+What would that even mean, in this case of seeing the leaves?
 It was all already in our awareness, perhaps even in my (literal) peripheral vision.
+We only moved our attention to it and more vividness burst forth.

 The upshot of wide listening is that there cannot be any excuse to not meet everything, said or unsaid.
 Every expression is an act of ownership, of all of the speaker’s experience, even if buried deep in implicitness.
 The trail of deep burial is a deeply playful expression of ownership, the pointer to follow.
 It's generously revealing itself to you, offering you its truth.
 Any lack of awareness of playfulness on part of the speaker (as you perceive it) is an even deeper playfulness of expression.